Salette Tavares

-Salette Tavares (full name Maria de La Salette Arraiano Tavares, 1922–1988) was a Portuguese writer, poet and essayist, best known for her visual poetry.
+Maria de La Salette Arraiano Tavares (1922–1988) was a Portuguese writer, poet and essayist, best known for her visual poetry.

 Early life and education

 Salette Tavares was born on 31 March 1922 in Lourenço Marques (now Maputo) in Portuguese Mozambique.
 At the age of 11 her family returned to Portugal and lived in Sintra in the Lisbon District.
 This displacement would become an integral part of the imagery in her writing.
 In 1946 she studied Spanish with the philologist, Manuel Alvar.
 She then studied historical-philosophical sciences at the University of Lisbon, graduating in 1948 with a thesis entitled Aproximação do pensamento concreto de Gabriel Marcel (Approaching Gabriel Marcel's concrete thinking).
 Her thesis was published in the same year.
 In 1949, she attended several courses in Paris.
 From 1950, she taught at a high school and also took lessons in pottery.